 The Wifi module, webcam and SSD are pretty much the same as well, so nothing to contrast with those.
 But the Razer Blade Pro does have an extra M.2 slot, unlike the 15” version, which only has one.
 I particularly found the single M.2 to be one of my few pain points of getting the RB15, but I resolved it by just getting a 2TB SSD.
 With the Pro, it’s going to be cheaper to add up more storage, with options for more affordable SATA drives used next to a fast NVMe system drive.

 The Razer Blade Pro also has “pro” features such as a memory card reader and an Ethernet port.
-It even has an extra Thunderbolt 3 port – one on each side.
+It even has an extra USB-C port on the left side.
 These are things that might be important enough to justify the 17” as your choice.
 But as far as all the other connectivity goes, the experience is pretty much the same.
-The only thing my Razer Blade 15 has that the Pro doesn’t is a single miniDP port, but one could argue that the extra TB3 port replaced that.
+The only thing my Razer Blade 15 has that the Pro doesn’t is a single miniDP port.

 As far as handling goes, the Razer Blade 15 is far lighter and easier to carry around with one hand.
 It’s also smaller and more portable.
 Now that I’m back to using it again after using the 17-inch model for a while, I’m appreciating it’s form factor more and more.
 Not that the Razer Blade Pro is too big, by any means, it is about the size of your typical 15” laptop from only three years ago.
 What you’ll actually feel is the increase in weight, as the Blade 17 is significantly heavier than the 15” version, which might put some of you off.